NCEMS/energetic-origins-of-PPI-connectivity/README.md

 .csv & .pkl files with "*-nodes-final-per-IDR.csv" ending contain the output annotated dataset flattend over IDRs, giving a file with one row per IDR rather than one row per node

 These files can be found in `flatten/processed-data/`

+#### Technical notes

+Commits pushed on Aug 19 from Aug 18 and Aug 19 convert the entire pipeline to (hopefully) have more robust handling of dependency issues, especially related to pandas/numpy/pint problems.

+The CUDA version used in cagiada-stability.py was also updated.
+To return to previous version, revert to `be63ba5` (commit message: "Adding Y2H data to pipeline")